RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/AccountMain.md

 }
 ```

-Declare the limit-attribute final, will make it unchangeable after the initial value is set in the constructor.
+Declare the limit-attribute final, will make it unchangeable after the initial value is set within the constructor.

 Problem in this implementation: double number accuracy is not usable for finacial tasks.
 BigDecimal instead of double would be used in professional financial programms.